tytydraco/yessleep/out/Recollections_of_a_reluctant_monster_hunter_part_1.md

 I learnt two lessons that day.
 Don't get emotionally invested in people, and just follow the fucking rules.
 It's easier that way.

-I've plenty more tales to tell, but it's getting late, so I'll save that for another night.
+I've plenty more tales to tell, but it's getting late, and I'm getting drunk.
+So I'll save that for another night.

 Tonight, I drink to you, Jonah.
 Wherever you might be.